-While preparing a dataset, the following should be kept in mind: changing the access level to third-parties, update frequency, support period, and a method of destroying (destruction).
+While preparing a dataset, the following should be kept in mind: third-party access policy, update frequency, support period, and data destruction (erasure).

-Some categories of datasets are subject to regular updates.
+Individual types of datasets are subject to regular updates.
 This may concern both supporting information (e.g., for verification purposes when follow-up studies become available) and dataset units (e.g., when adding new cases in a specific epidemiological context).
-In these cases, the principles of obtaining new data and making changes, including the version number, can be described separately.
+In these cases, it is possible to additionally describe the principles of new data collection and dataset modification, including changes in the version number.